com-480-data-visualization/AstroTrio/README.md

 - **[Space Missions Analysis](https://www.kaggle.com/code/timothyddumba/space-missions)**
   - Exploratory analysis and mission success predictions using machine learning.

-We also found a project from two years ago and a website that did some visualization related to space:

-- **[GitHub project](https://github.com/com-480-data-visualization/project-2023-astro-vizards)** from this course, focused on satellite visualizations.

-- **[Planetary Society - Space Missions](https://www.planetary.org/space-missions)**: 3D visualizations of planets, informations about past missions

 These works provide a foundation while leaving room for originality in our approach.

 #### Why is our approach original?